 Fear not if you forget your swimsuit.
 In Frankfurt’s saunas (and in Germany in general), you are NOT allowed to wear one anyway.

 Breathe in the history

 Sadly, Frankfurt’s medieval center that used to be the largest in Germany, was severely bombed during WWII.
 Currently you can visit the Römerberg, which is the only spot in the city that was renovated according to the former visual of the city.

 Make your artsy soul happy

 In case of bad weather, Frankfurt is ready with indoor activities.
 It has so many various museums that you cannot get bored on a gloomy, rainy weekend.
-We can recommend Photography Forum Frankfurt art gallery and Museum of Modern Art.
+We can recommend Photography Forum Frankfurt art gallery.

 Get your healthy fix with organic veggies

 Germany is a very organic-friendly country and Frankfurt can prove it.
 Three times per week you can visit the organic farmers’ market (Thursday, Friday, Saturday) in the city center, or you can do your organic shopping everyday (apart from Sunday) at the popular Kleinmarkthalle with the finest local and international ingredients and food in the city.

 I guess the main shopping street Zeil would be the first stop of many visitors since it starts at one of the main meeting points – Hauptwache, where you can arrive directly from the Frankfurt International Airport.

 The Zeil is a long pedestrian zone with shopping malls, modern rooftop bars, cinemas, and small cafés in side alleys.